StevenWenzel32/Knight-and-Slime-Platformer/README.md

 Link to executable v0.0.1: https://drive.google.com/file/d/1m21GFqZlXAZ-XsMteQyVSr7cBRSMYPUP/view?usp=sharing

+My current goal while I have free time is to make a level every week.
+I will also try to update this build link every week with the new levels (probably on fridays), for my loyal game testers.
+If you encounter any bugs feel free to let me know at my dev email: onceaknight611@gmail.com or at my discord: onceaknight

 Link to demo video of v0.0.1: https://drive.google.com/file/d/1bpuz1WCvNb4yPK0JK__P0Rkk7dMU9KpM/view?usp=drive_link

 I made this game by myself so there are no team contributions to record.